1974 NFL season

 The 1974 NFL season was the 55th regular season of the National Football League.
-The season ended with Super Bowl IX when the Pittsburgh Steelers defeated the Minnesota Vikings.
+The season ended with Super Bowl IX when the Pittsburgh Steelers defeated the Minnesota Vikings 16-6.
 Players held a strike from July 1 until August 10, prior to the regular season beginning; only one preseason game (that year's College All-Star Game) was canceled, and the preseason contests were held with all-rookie rosters.

+The 1974 season was the first played under a major rules reform intended to promote offensive football, including a reduction of the penalty for offensive holding from 15 yards to 10, elimination of unlimited "chucking" of pass receivers and banning low blocks against them, moving the goalposts to the end line to incentivize more aggressive play-calling, and implementing sudden death overtime to reduce tie games.

 Draft

-The 1974 NFL Draft was held from January 29 to 30, 1974 at New York City's Americana Hotel.
+The 1974 NFL draft was held from January 29 to 30, 1974, at New York City's Americana Hotel.
 With the first pick, the Dallas Cowboys selected defensive end Ed "Too Tall" Jones from the Tennessee State University.

 New officials

 There were two new referees in 1974, Cal Lepore and Gordon McCarter.
 Lepore replaced the retired John McDonough, the referee for Super Bowl IV and the NFL's longest game, the 1971 Christmas Day playoff between the Dolphins and Chiefs which lasted 82 minutes, 40 seconds.
 McCarter succeeded Jack Reader, who left the field to become chief lieutenant to NFL Director of Officiating Art McNally at league headquarters in New York.